bleed is inevitable

 Guests: David Aubin, Scott Raby, Steyn Bergs, Jens Van Lathem, Tobias Van Royen.

 Second, block curator Kristien Van den Brande organizes a two week Role Play Intensive.
 The Intensive combines immersive experiences, showcases, reading, film, discussion with invited guests, and this input is alternated with open slots where we translate and experiment for ourselves what role-play can bring to our work.
 Discussions around consent, boundaries, co-authorship and a willingness to suspend the self into play will be key.
 We will take role-play as a space for investigation, confrontation and speculation rather than escapism.
 What conversational, contractual and/or architectural techniques have LARPers, BDSMer or therapists developed to mark the transition between real-time&space and play-time&space?
 What are ethical limits of engaging in role-play, regarding the politics of appropriation and trauma?
-What are the conditions for role-play to offer a safe space to practice critical empathy (Ed Fornieles) or un-recognizing (Elvia Wilk)?
+What are the conditions for role-play to offer a safe/brave space to practice critical empathy (Ed Fornieles), un-recognizing (Elvia Wilk), disidentification (Jose Esteban Muñoz), or for suspending the cops in the head (Augusto Boal)?

 Guests: Amélie Orsel with the LARP Identities; Olivier Stein with an introduction to different Role-Play cultures and techniques; Carolien Stikker with a demonstration of Voice Dialogue Therapy; Femke Snelting with an attempt at a new authorship license; Sarah Vanhee’s film The Making of Justice; Wouter De Raeve and Lietje Bauwens with the film WTC A Love Story; Kobe Matthys / Agency with an assembly about a copyright controversy around reality-tv.